Free Anxiety Hierarchy Worksheet: Build Your Fear Ladder

 A fear ladder — formally known as an exposure hierarchy — is a foundational CBT tool developed from Wolpe's systematic desensitization research (1958).
 It organizes feared situations from least to most distressing, enabling gradual, structured contact with the feared stimulus rather than sudden overwhelming exposure.

-A social anxiety fear ladder might start with making eye contact with a cashier (SUDs 15), progress through asking a stranger for directions (SUDs 35), speaking in a small group (SUDs 55), giving a short presentation (SUDs 75), and end with presenting to a large audience (SUDs 90).
+The SUDS (Subjective Units of Distress) ladder scale is the backbone of any exposure therapy ladder template.
+A well-constructed hierarchy should span from low distress (SUDS 15-30) up to high distress (SUDS 80-100).
+For example, a fear ladder for social anxiety might start with making eye contact with a cashier (SUDS 15), progress through asking a stranger for directions (SUDS 35), and end with presenting to a large audience (SUDS 90).
 The key is that each step is challenging enough to activate the anxiety response but manageable enough to stay in the situation until habituation occurs.

-The terms "fear ladder", "anxiety hierarchy worksheet", and "exposure hierarchy" all refer to the same CBT framework.
+The terms "fear ladder", "anxiety hierarchy worksheet", and "exposure therapy ladder template" all refer to the exact same CBT framework.
 Therapists use different names depending on their training background and the age of their clients — "fear ladder" is more common with children and adolescents, while "exposure hierarchy" or "anxiety hierarchy" is more frequent in adult clinical settings.
-This tool works for all three contexts.
+Our interactive, fillable tool works perfectly for all these contexts.

 Why Interactive Tools Outperform Static PDFs